 Droughts are expected to become more severe and frequent in the Wellington region, particularly in the Wairarapa.
 Even if international climate policy efforts successfully contain global warming under 1.5-2 degrees (the Paris Agreement’s ambition), it is important that we enhance our water resilience and be prepared for a “new normal” climate pattern, significantly drier than in the past.

-We note that the warming temperatures also mean that the evapotranspiration of soil and plants is greatly increased, and so our soils are already getting drier in the long-term, and ground water storage is decreasing, even during years when the rainfall is close to average.
+We note that the warming temperatures also mean that evapotranspiration is greatly increased.
+There is some evidence that our soils are getting drier, and ground water storage may be decreasing, in the long-term.

 How different has recent rainfall/soil moisture been compared with the same time in previous years?

 Click on the links below to see the relevant anomaly map